Guidelines for Inviting Scholars

 The Global Scholar House located at 20 Normal Ave., next to the Global Education Center, provides housing for up to 2-3 weeks, for visiting international scholars.
 Housing is free of charge for scholars from partner institutions.
 The house has 4 bedrooms and can house up to 5 scholars at a time.
 If interested, contact Karen Pender at the Global Education Center firstname.lastname@example.org (973-655-4499).
 Faculty members who are expecting visitors should contact Karen as early as possible to guarantee placement in the house which gets filled up at certain periods of the year.

 The Global Education Center encourages all faculty to invite scholars, especially from partner institutions.
 Likewise, we encourage our faculty members to visit partner institutions for teaching, research or programmatic development.
-Please see the List of Partner Institutions, the Global Education Grants guidelines, or contact Marina Cunningham for more information and/or ideas.
+Please see the List of Partner Institutions, the Global Education Grants guidelines, or contact Global Education Center for more information and/or ideas.